nickagesa/Active-Directory-Lab/README.md

 ### Objectives

+-   Install virtual box and set up machines.
 -   To set up a fully functional Active Directory environment that mimics a real-world enterprise setup.
 -   To implement centralized log monitoring using Splunk Enterprise.
 -   To simulate cyberattacks and monitor their impact using security tools like Atomic Red Team and Crowbar.
 -   To gain hands-on experience in system administration, security monitoring, and incident detection..